Genghis1227/guide_eap_proxy/README.md

 Configure router using the below, this will setup the firewall, all interfaces and give you working IPv6

 I typically run sections this in batches then type in "save;commit"

+Remember to replace aa:bb:cc:dd:ee:ff in this line to reflect the mac address of your AT&T Router

+	set interfaces ethernet eth0 vif 0 mac 'aa:bb:cc:dd:ee:ff'

 In Putty, type **"configure"** then Enter to get into the configure prompt